- September 19, 2017

 About

-“The gameplay is super fun.”
+“The gameplay is fun, yeah.”

-“The gameplay is not any better and I'll tell you why: this has been the nail in the coffin of Capcom's very amazing Marvel vs Capcom franchise: the smoothness of comboing that you see in the third game is absent here... the character models look like garbage, the level design is uninspired... it's all horrible, even the characters' hair.”
+“The gameplay is not any better, and I'll tell you why: this has been the nail in the coffin of Capcom's very amazing Marvel vs Capcom franchise.
+The smoothness of comboing that you see in the third game is absent here... the character models look like garbage, the level design is uninspired... it's all horrible, even the characters' hair.”

 “The gameplay while not reaching the heights of its predecessor, it's better than nothing, as long as you give it a chance.”